Sandy & Judy | Mineral Point, WI

-Judy: “Then the challenge was how to do that.
+Judy: Then the challenge was how to do that.
 We didn’t have the capital to do it.
 But we did have a lot of people who cared about the space.
-And so we were like, what if we created a community arts school?
+And so we were like, “What if we created a community arts school?
 A non-profit?”

 Sandy: The interesting part of the story was that this is all happening in a day.
 The couple from Madison was actually there with a check, apparently ready to buy the property.
-At the same time we were talking with the owner and they decided that they really did want the property to stay within the community, so they agreed to give us 3 months to raise the money to buy it.
+At the same time, we were talking with the owner and they decided that they really did want the property to stay within the community, so they agreed to give us three months to raise the money to buy it.

-“So Shake Rag Arts Center really came together through the support of the community, but also through a lot of serendipity.
+Sandy: So Shake Rag Arts Center really came together through the support of the community, but also through a lot of serendipity.

 Our children’s program actually came into existence just because we ran into this woman from California on High Street.
 She had just read about our project in the paper and stopped us to talk about it.
-She told us she’d just done an expressive arts training in California and so we said, ‘Well, you want to be director of the children’s program?’
+She told us she’d just done an expressive arts training in California and so we said, “Well, you want to be director of the children’s program?”
 She went back that night and put together the most amazing proposal.
 Thrilling curriculum for young people.
-So, instantly we had the Director for the Children's program.
+So, instantly we had the director for the children’s program.
 And by the time we were ready to open, we had a waiting list for it.

 It’s through the connections.
 I don’t think people understand small towns.
 We both lived in big cities.
 Santa Barbara, Berkeley, San Francisco, Houston.
-We’ve lived all over and this is the best place ever.”
+We’ve lived all over and this is the best place ever.

-Judy: “You can do more, get more done.
-Have closer, real relationships that anywhere else I’ve lived.
+Judy: You can do more, get more done.
+Have closer, more real relationships than anywhere else I’ve lived.
 It’s got a history, and the unique Cornish stone buildings have always attracted artists, so that’s got a lot to do with it.
 It’s just a very special place.
 We’re pretty thrilled that we landed here.